imraanparker/fastapi/README.md

 Overview
 ========

-A sample API application to show off FastAPI
+A sample API application to show off FastAPI.

 Requirements
 ============